Dasharo/docs/docs/unified/novacustom/firmware-update.md

     !!! warning "PLEASE NOTE:"
-        As of the Heads releases **v0.9.1 for V5x0TU** and **v0.9.3 for NV4xPZ**, a **barrell jack power supply** needs to be plugged in during the update, due to EC firmware sync.
+        As of the Heads releases **v0.9.1 for V5x0TU** and **v0.9.3 for NV4xPZ**, a **barrel jack power supply** needs to be plugged in during the update.
+The reboot triggered by the EC update resets the USB-PD controller, which does not come back up in time for the EC update's AC adapter check, causing it to fail.
+A barrel jack supply bypasses this issue.

         Furthermore, please make sure that you have followed our [Initial deployment](https://docs.dasharo.com/unified/novacustom/initial-deployment/#apt-package-manager_1)